Bavarian Nordic

-Bavarian Nordic A/S is a fully integrated biotechnology company focused on the development, manufacturing and commercialization of vaccines for infectious diseases and cancer immunotherapies.
-The company is headquartered in Hellerup, Denmark, with a manufacturing facility in Kvistgård, and an additional site in Hørsholm.
-The company has a research and development facility in Martinsried, Germany, and offices in Zug, Switzerland, and Morrisville, North Carolina.
-The company uses viral vectors in its research and development.
+Bavarian Nordic A/S is a Danish biotechnology company focused on the development, manufacturing and commercialization of vaccines.
+The company is headquartered in Hellerup, Denmark, with manufacturing facilities in Kvistgård, Denmark and Thörishaus near Bern, Switzerland.
+The company has research and development facilities in Martinsried, Germany, as well as offices in USA, Canada, and France.
+The company uses viral vectors and virus-like particles in its research and development.